You are currently viewing How to install DIY Bamboo Blinds Without Screws

 Attaching the blinds to the window without screws

 The most interesting part was to attach the blinds to the window without screws or glue.
-I`ve bought a 9 m (approx. 30′) linen ribbon, cut it into 4 even pieces.
+I`ve bought a 9 m (approx. 30′) cotton ribbon, cut it into 4 even pieces.
 Then I made a loop in the middle of each of those pieces and hooked it on the sash`s corner.
 The knot should be under the cord which holds the blinds.
 Then I wound the ribbon ends around this rod several times and lifted it down along the threads which weave the bamboo twigs together.

 Bamboo blinds loop